 Shady Abu Zeid

-On 4 February 2017, Abu Zeid was sentenced to six months in prison in another case (1088/2018) in absentia for offending judicial officers.
+On 4 February 2017, Mr Abu Zeid was sentenced to six months in prison in another case (1088/2018) in absentia for offending judicial officers.
 His lawyers appealed the sentence on 15 December 2018, but the appeal was rejected because he did not attend in person, as the prison authorities did not transfer him to court.
-He will be able to re-appeal once he is released in case 621/2018.

-After recording a 2016 satirical video regarding national police forces on the anniversary of the 25th January Revolution for the satirical news show "Abla Fahita", he reportedly received threats from members of the police forces.
-This induced his family, supported by the Association for the Freedom of Thought and Expression, to file a legal complaint addressing the Interior Ministry.
+After recording a satirical video in 2016 regarding national police forces on the anniversary of the 25 January Revolution for the satirical news show "Abla Fahita", he reportedly received threats from members of the police forces.
+This led to his family, supported by the Association for the Freedom of Thought and Expression, filing a legal complaint addressing the Interior Ministry.
 He has produced satirical content for social media channels like the Rich Content Facebook page and YouTube Channel since 2015, including on-street interviews with ordinary Egyptians .

-For the latest news on Abu Zaid’s case search for the hashtag #الحرية_لشادي_أبوزيد on Twitter.
+For the latest news on Abu Zeid’s case search for the hashtag #الحرية_لشادي_أبوزيد on Twitter.

 In April 2019, the Working Group on Arbitrary Detention (WGAD) issued a legal opinion on his situation, concluding that his detention contravened several articles in the Universal Declaration of Human rights and that the “appropriate remedy would be to release Mr. Ezzat immediately and accord him an enforceable right to compensation and other reparations, in accordance with international law.”